 sudo apt install flashplugin-installer

 You’ll need to restart your browser for the changes to take effect.

-You can check to make sure that you installed Flash correctly, by visiting Adobe’s Flash help page and clicking the “Check Now” button.
+You can check to make sure that you’ve installed Flash correctly by visiting Adobe’s Flash help page and clicking the “Check Now” button.

-Feel free to drop a comment if you are still facing troubles with Flash in Ubuntu.
+Feel free to drop a comment if you’re still facing trouble with Flash on Ubuntu.